Niall-Keating/Notes/Work/EDGE Insights/Tasks List.md

 - [ ] Clean up RDS databases
 - [ ] Review Snapshots that can be deleted
 - [ ] Niall to create an epic in continuous integration project for cloud work, will get these moved to new project when ready. 📅 2022-08-29 🔼 🛫 2022-08-29
-- [ ] Niall to create a ticket to inve
+- [ ] Niall to create a ticket to investigate collating all of the python scripts on instances to a single repo🛫 2022-08-30 📅 2022-08-30 🔽